May Menassa: Cultural and social associations

-May Menassa was a committee member in Al-Bustan Festivals.
+May Menassa was a committee member of the Al-Bustan Festivals.
 She was also a member of the society for the protection of the environment as well as Auxilia and Sesobel.
-She also used to participate in more than ten conferences yearly, talking about journalism and culture and in particular the importance of women in both those occupations.
-Lebanese culture is the main subject she shared when participating in foreign conventions.
+She also participated in more than ten conferences yearly, talking about journalism and culture and in particular the importance of women in both those occupations.
+Lebanese culture is the main subject she discussed when participating in foreign conventions.

 Awards and nominations

 She was nominated for the International Prize for Arabic Fiction twice for her novels Walking in the Dust and I Killed My Mother in Order to Live respectively in 2008 and 2019.
 After her death in 2019, May Menassa received the Lebanese National Order of Merit.

 Death and Afterwards

-May Menassa died at the age of 80, on the January 19th 2019.
+May Menassa died at the age of 80, on 19 January 2019.
 After her death, she was buried next to her mother in North Lebanon, Bsharri.
-Writing was a big part of her life, her legacy and works will always be remembered due to the multiple books and articles that she wrote.
+Writing was a big part of her life, her legacy includes the multiple books and articles that she wrote.